paskalian/WID_LoadLibrary/README.md

             // [IGNORE THIS] Finds the module, increments the loaded module count.
 [IGNORE THIS]
             // [IGNORE THIS] It can go to another direction if the Flag LOAD_LIBRARY_SEARCH_APPLICATION_DIR was set, but that couldn't be set coming from LoadLibraryExW.
 [IGNORE THIS]
             // If LoadLibrary was given an absolute path, Flags will have LOAD_LIBRARY_SEARCH_APPLICATION_DIR causing this function to call LdrpLoadKnownDll.
+            // In our case LdrpFindOrPrepareLoadingModule actually returns STATUS_DLL_NOT_FOUND, which I thought was a bad thing but after checking up inside
+            // inside LdrpProcessWork it didn't looked that bad.
+            // So our dll loading part is actually inside LdrpProcessWork (for calling LoadLibraryExW with an absolute path and 0 flags at least)
             Status = LdrpFindOrPrepareLoadingModule(FullPath, DllPathInited, Flags, LdrFlags, LdrEntry, &pLdrEntryLoaded, pStatus);
             if (Status == STATUS_DLL_NOT_FOUND)
                 LdrpProcessWork(pLdrEntryLoaded->LoadContext, 1);